Troubleshoot remote connection failures to a Windows instance

 Restart-Service TermService -Force

-After the TermService service is restarted, the system automatically generates a new self-signed certificate.
+When the TermService service restarts, the system automatically generates a new self-signed certificate.

-5. Run the following command to confirm that the new self-signed certificate is updated:
+5. Run the following command to confirm that the new self-signed certificate's timestamp has been updated.

 Get-Item 'Cert:\LocalMachine\Remote Desktop\*' | Select-Object NotAfter